Ottoman wars in Europe

 A series of military conflicts between the Ottoman Empire and various European states took place from the Late Middle Ages up through the early 20th century.
 The earliest conflicts began during the Byzantine–Ottoman wars, waged in Anatolia in the late 13th century before entering Europe in the mid-14th century with the Bulgarian–Ottoman wars.
 The mid-15th century saw the Serbian–Ottoman wars and the Albanian-Ottoman wars.
 Much of this period was characterized by the Ottoman expansion into the Balkans.
 The Ottoman Empire made further inroads into Central Europe in the 15th and 16th centuries, culminating in the peak of Ottoman territorial claims in Europe.

 The Ottoman–Venetian wars spanned four centuries, starting in 1423 and lasting until 1718.
 This period witnessed the fall of Negroponte in 1470, the siege of Malta in 1565, the fall of Famagusta (Cyprus) in 1571, the defeat of the Ottoman fleet at the Battle of Lepanto in 1571 (at that time the largest naval battle in history), the fall of Candia (Crete) in 1669, the Venetian reconquest of Morea (Peloponnese) in the 1680s and its loss again in 1715.
 The island of Venetian-ruled Corfu remained the only Greek island not conquered by the Ottomans.

 In the late seventeenth century, European powers began to consolidate against the Ottomans and formed the Holy League, reversing a number of Ottoman land gains during the Great Turkish War of 1683–99.
 Nevertheless, Ottoman armies were able to hold their own against their European rivals until the second half of the eighteenth century.
 (Note: The Ottomans were able largely to maintain military parity until taken by surprise both on land and at sea in the Russian war from 1768 to 1774.)

 In the nineteenth century the Ottomans were confronted with insurrection from their Serbian (1804–1817), Greek (1821–1832) and Romanian (1877–1878) subjects.
 This occurred in tandem with the Russo-Turkish wars, which further destabilized the empire.
 The final retreat of Ottoman rule began with the First Balkan War (1912–1913), and culminated in the signing of the Treaty of Sèvres after World War I, leading to the partitioning of the Ottoman Empire.
+The last of the Ottoman conflicts took place in 1923, where the empire reclaimed occupied lands in Anatolia from the Greeks, Armenians, French, and Italians.
+Istanbul, occupied by the combined Entente forces, was also recaptured.